What are 3 types of backups?

 Therefore, using differential backup to restore your system is much faster, because incremental backup requires more operation steps.
 In additions, the incremental backup has a key disadvantage, if any of the backup in the schedule task is missing, the restore will fail.

 All the above are based on the premise that we want to restore everything that we have backed up.
 If we only want to restore recent data, incremental backup is the best choice.
 There is a table which compares the three kinds of backups in general situation.

 |Full Backup||Differential Backup||Incremental Backup|

-Generally speaking, all the three kinds of backups have their own advantages and disadvantages.
-For which one should we choose, it depends on the very situation and also personal preference.
+Generally speaking, the incremental backup and differential backup is better than full backup, but it still has some advantages and disadvantages.
+For which one should we choose, it depends on the situation and also personal preference.
 No matter which one you pick, AOMEI Backupper can play as a good assistant.

 Now, keep reading below to learn the detailed steps.